hatchet-player/Hatchet/doc/PACKAGING.md

 ##### ```WITH_CRASHREPORTER``` (boolean) (default: ON)

 The crash reporter is built by default if libcrashreporter-qt is available in ```thirdparty/libcrashreporter-qt/``` (for example via git submodule).
-Usually distributions don't allow packagers to upload debug symbols to the Tomahawk HQ so to give crash reports more meaning for us, that's why we have no standardised submit process in place yet.
+Usually distributions don't allow packagers to upload debug symbols to the Hatchet HQ so to give crash reports more meaning for us, that's why we have no standardised submit process in place yet.
 If you can do that in your distribution, please get in touch with us!

 ##### ```WITH_UPOWER``` (boolean) (default on Linux: ON)